phoenisis/bones-swiftui/README.md

 <p align="center">Design System libraries for iOS applications</p>

 ## 🌐 Introduction
 Bones Design System is the framework that helps our ecosystem design and develop consistent, high-quality experiences.
-It consists of rules, principles, and guidelines likes used to design the Squadeasy interface.
+It consists of rules, principles, and guidelines likes used to design.

 To help developers avoid any design mistakes, we prefix all our design system elements with the `bones` keyword.
 We also prefer to scope any type into a `bones` namespace enum.